feathersjs/feathers/docs/guides/basics/services.md

 ## What's next?

 In this chapter we learned about services as a Feathers core concept for abstracting data operations.
 We also saw how a service sends events which we will use later to create real-time applications.
 After that, we generated a messages service.
-Next, we will do some data modelling and add some logic to our chat using [Schemas and resolvers](./schemas.md)
+Next, we will [look at Feathers hooks](./hooks.md) as a way to create middleware for services.